jorgebucaran/fisher/README.md

 fisher ls | fisher rm
 ```

-### Updating packages
+### Updating plugins

-Run `fisher` to update everything that is currently installed.
+Run `fisher` to update everything currently installed.
 There is no dedicated update command.
-Using the command line to add and remove packages is a quick way to modify and commit changes to your fishfile in a single step.
+Using the command line to add and remove plugins is the easiest way to modify and commit changes to your fishfile.

-Looking for a way to update fisher itself?
+Looking for a way to self update Fisher?
 Use the `self-update` command.

 ```console
 fisher self-update